The National Highway Traffic Safety Administration (NHTSA) defines road rage as:

 The driver who is predisposed to road rage can be triggered by a number of incidents.
 Including obscene gestures from another driver, being tailgated or cutoff in traffic by an aggressive driver, or someone who refuses to move to the right to allow him to pass, and so forth.
 When triggered, they feel the need to get even or to teach the other motorist a lesson.
 They may do this by chasing the other driver, deliberately cutting the other driver off, or tailgating within inches of the car.
 Sometimes the enraged driver may even deliberately hit or side swipe the other car.

 People who commit acts of road rage tend to freely vent their anger at home and at work.
 They also view driving in terms of their own rights and freedoms.
 Rather than as a communal activity where drivers must accommodate each other in order to get to their destinations safely.

-Injured in an accident?
-Contact a car accident lawyer today!
+Injured in an Accident?
+Contact a Car Accidnt Lawyer Today!